 Design options and techniques

-In this subsection, will be presented some design techniques used to improve the user experience on using our solution, as well as patterns and templates used to provide a consistent user interaction.
+This subsection, presents some design techniques used to improve the user experience on our solution, as well as patterns and templates used to provide a consistent user interaction.

 The app opening starts with a splash screen that can be seen below in figure 4.3, this allows a background service that initiates at the app start to load the app content and thus, fill in all the information correctly before user reaches the application homepage.
-A more detailed and technical information about this and other services that are running on app’s background will be explained in the next section, technical implementation.
+A more detailed and technical information about this and other services that are running on apps background will be explained in the next section, technical implementation.